 Do you want your band to feature pavé diamonds or be purely metal?
 Do you prefer vintage flair or a more classic style?
 Some choose a wedding band that’s simple, while others want their wedding band to add extra character and brilliance to their set.
 Check out various styles such as multi-row pavé rings to fishtail wedding rings to see what you like best.

 In most cases, people match the metal color of their wedding band to their engagement ring, such as both being made of yellow gold.
-Some, though, choose to have differing metal colors, such as this rose gold wedding band from Blue Nile paired with a white gold halo engagement ring.
+Some, though, choose to have differing metal colors, such as this rose gold wedding band from Blue Nile paired with a platinum halo engagement ring.

 Though the most popular choice for an engagement ring is a white diamond, there are alternatives.
 For instance, with a diamond engagement ring, you could choose to pair it with a diamond pavé band for consistency.
 You could also choose to add color to your wedding band, such as this ring from Blue Nile that features diamonds and rubies.
 You might also choose a colored gemstone for the center stone of your halo, such as an emerald, and pair it with a diamond pavé wedding band.
 If you’re wanting some color in your rings, look at various gemstone options to create a winning combination that matches your personal style.